covey-j/ffx-lightning-dodger/README.md

 ## Final Fantasy X Lightning Dodger

 Automatically dodges lightning bolts in the Nintendo Switch version of Final Fantasy X HD by emulating a controller on a SparkFun Pro Micro (ATmega32U4).
+This can be easily adapted to other micro controllers.

 [Video of it in action](https://streamable.com/e/9tc3zi)